How To: Cheap Homemade Seltzer with a Modified Sodastream

 The parts needed for my sodastream conversion are pretty simple:

 - Adapter, hose and pressure gauge.
-We bought ours several years ago from a now-defunct site, but this adaptor kit on Amazon appears to be similar.
+We bought ours several years ago from a now-defunct site, but these adaptor kits on ebay appear to be similar (UPDATED 1/25/19 with a new affiliate link).

 - 20lb non-siphon CO2 tank from our local homebrewing store.
 This cost $175.31 the first time, but only $50 to swap it for a full one next time.
 It’s a little more expensive than getting it from a welding supply shop, but I can rest easy knowing that this CO2 tank is intended for beverage use.
 Probably doesn’t matter, but I figured it couldn’t hurt.
 Update: check out what we later learned…